Zain-ul-Abdin45/Spark/README.md

 - Installing PySpark in Windows
-- For Installing PySpark you'll need Java Development Kit first.
+- Installing Java and Java SE Runtime Environment steps are very important, since PySpark is a domain-specific language written in Java.

 => Download updated JAVA JDK from https://www.oracle.com/java/technologies/downloads/ according to your requirements.